 Soft dollar benefits are defined as arrangements under which products or services other than execution of securities transactions are obtained by an adviser from or through a broker-dealer in exchange for the direction by the adviser of client brokerage transactions to the broker-dealer.
 We do not receive any soft dollars from broker-dealers, custodians or third-party money managers however we may receive certain economic benefits from your custodian.
 As a registered investment adviser, we have access to the institutional platform of your account custodian.
 As such, we will also have access to research products and services from your account custodian and/or other brokerage firm.
-These products may include financial publications, information about particular companies and industries, research software, and other products or services that provide lawful and appropriate assistance to us in the performance of our investment decision making responsibilities.
-Such research products and services are provided to all investment advisers that utilize the institutional services platforms of these firms and are not considered to be paid for with soft dollars.
+These products may include financial publications, information about particular companies and industries, research software, and other products or services that provide lawful and appropriate assistance to us in the performance of our investment advisers that utilize the institutional services platforms of these firms and are not considered to be paid for with soft dollars.
 However, you should be aware that the commissions charged by a particular custodian or broker-dealer for a particular transaction or set of transactions may be greater than the amounts another custodian or broker-dealer who did not provide research services or products might charge.